tamaricki/News_sentiment_analysis_AWS/README.md

 # News Sentiment Analysis With AWS Lambda

 Outcome of the project is streamlit dashboard showing sentiment of sport news published in last 24 hours coming from the [news API](https://newsapi.org/).
-In order to deploy this app to the public, following things are done:
+To deploy this app, following things are done:
 * Setting up the news API
 * Creating on AWS RDS Postgres DB
 * Creating S3 bucket as raw storage